Using Rest-Frame Optical and NIR Data from the RAISIN Survey to Explore the Redshift Evolution of Dust Laws in SN Ia Host Galaxies: Conclusions

 In this paper, we have used our \textsc{BayeSN} hierarchical model to analyse high-$z$ SN Ia light curves from the RAISIN Survey \citep{jones22}, along with a complementary set of low-$z$ SNe Ia from CSP.
 We have presented constraints on the dust law $R_V$ (and its population distribution) in SN Ia host galaxies for this redshift range ($0.22\leq z \leq 0.61$).
 This is the first such analysis using RAISIN data, and our results are the first SN Ia host galaxy $R_V$ constraints at high-$z$ to be based on rest-frame optical and NIR data.

 Assuming a single common dust law can describe the RAISIN sample, we estimate $R_V=2.37\pm0.39$.
 This is fully consistent with the value of $R_V=2.52\pm0.11$ that we estimate for the low-$z$ CSP sample (which, in turn, is fully consistent with our low-$z$ $R_V$ estimates from previous analyses; \citealp{thorp21, thorp22, ward23, grayling24}).
 We use these results to place probabilistic limits on the shift in $R_V$ between low- and high-redshift ($\Delta R_V^z = R_V^\text{RAISIN} - R_V^\text{CSP}$), estimating that $-0.84<\Delta R_V^z<0.71$, with 95 per cent posterior probability.
 This constraint does not rely on assuming that $R_V$ is associated with a particular galaxy type/property, and propagating that indirectly to a constraint on $\Delta R_V^z$ based on a model for galaxy evolution across cosmic time.
 Rather, it a direct constraint of $\Delta R_V^z$, conditional on the data.
 This has the advantage of depending on fewer astrophysical assumptions, and does not assume that an estimated low-$z$ correlation between $R_V$ and host properties perseveres at high-$z$.
 However, a direct $\Delta R_V^z$ constraint cannot be easily projected beyond the redshift range of the data that it is obtained from (c.f.\ the progenitor-based mass step model of \citealp{rigault13} or \citealp{childress14}; or the linear $\mu_R$ vs.\ redshift relation of \citealp{grayling24}).
 Additionally, the utility of a direct constraint requires the high- and low-$z$ samples analysed to be representative (in terms of dust properties, at least) of the broader population of SN Ia hosts in their respective redshift ranges.
-With CSP-I leaning heavily towards the follow-up of SNe from ``targeted'' searches (see \citealp{krisciunas17} \S2, and references therein), the low-$z$ component of our sample will not have a host galaxy distribution that is representative of low-$z$ SN hosts more generally.
-However, our previous work has yielded consistent inferences about $R_V$ when using the CSP data \citep{thorp22}, and when using a more ``untargeted'' low-$z$ sample (\citealp{thorp21}; using data from the Foundation Supernova Survey; \citealp{foley18, jones19}), suggesting that this may not be a major cause for concern.